Skip to main content

 A guardrail executes.
 It has a binary output.
 It runs without anyone remembering to run it.

-• + A CI check with a threshold. npx aislop@latest ci . in GitHub Actions, with ci.failBelow: 70 in .aislop/config.yml.
+• + A CI check with a threshold. scanaislop/aislop@v0.10.1 in GitHub Actions, with ci.failBelow: 70 in .aislop/config.yml.
 Score drops under 70, the PR is red.
 No merge button.

 • + A pre-commit hook. aislop fix --staged runs before every commit.
 Slop does not enter the repo.

 • + A pre-push hook.
-Block the push if there are unresolved errors.
-You cannot remote away your mess.
+Block the push if there are unresolved errors, so risky changes are surfaced before they leave the machine.

 • + An MCP server.
-The agent has to call aislop scan before it can return its response.
-Score below threshold, the response does not leave the agent's tool loop.
+The agent can call aislop scan before returning its response.
+Score below threshold, the agent gets concrete findings to address.

 That is the file.
 Commit it.
 Open a PR.
 The check runs.
 The score comes from .aislop/config.yml.
-If it drops below threshold, the PR cannot merge until somebody fixes it.
-Deterministic.
-No human has to remember to look at the score.
-Start the threshold at whatever your repo scores today minus five.
-Ratchet it up over time.
+If it drops below threshold, the PR can be blocked until somebody fixes it.
+Start the threshold near where your repo scores today and ratchet it up over time.
 The point is not to instantly hit 90.
-The point is the number never goes backwards.
-Every PR holds the line or moves it forward.
-Nothing slides.
+The point is to make quality visible and keep the bar from drifting down unnoticed.

 Where rules live

-aislop ships 40+ rules across six engines: format, lint, code-quality, ai-slop, security, architecture.
+aislop ships 50+ rules and checks across six engines: format, lint, code-quality, ai-slop, security, architecture.
 The rules cover the things AGENTS.md asks for and cannot enforce. ai-slop/narrative-comment. ai-slop/swallowed-exception. ai-slop/unsafe-type-assertion. ai-slop/console-leftover. complexity/function-too-long. complexity/file-too-large. security/vulnerable-dependency. security/sql-injection.

 Each is a deterministic check with a rule ID, a file location, and a fix path.
 The CI gate aggregates the violations into a score.
 The score is what the threshold compares against.
 The threshold is what fails the PR.
 The rule is not just told.
 It is enforced.